mikemag/Mastermind/docs/Score_Cache.md

 spent on the instruction performing the load from the cache.

 Using Counters and capturing stacks on `CYCLE_ACTIVITY.STALLS_L3_MISS` we could see a steady stream of L3 misses once the algorithm was into it's steady state.
-The screen shots below show the profile narrowed towards the end of the runs to highlight this.
+The screenshots below show the profile narrowed towards the end of the runs to highlight this.

-Screen shot showing 80.08% samples spent waiting on L3 misses loading from the score cache along with the settings for the Counters instrument:
+Screenshot showing 80.08% samples spent waiting on L3 misses loading from the score cache along with the settings for the Counters instrument:

 ![L3 Misses and Settings](images/ScoreCache/ScoreCache_STALLS_L3_MISS_settings.png)

-Screen shot showing the same profile at the same point, but with hotspots shown which give a hint that cache pollution by the score cache is wrecking our access to the `setCounters` array later as well.
+Screenshot showing the same profile at the same point, but with hotspots shown which give a hint that cache pollution by the score cache is wrecking our access to the `setCounters` array later as well.

 ![L3 Misses and Hotspots](images/ScoreCache/ScoreCache_STALLS_L3_MISS_hotspots.png)